 Trudeau’s support holds after apology for wearing brownface

-“I hurt people who in many cases consider me an ally,” Trudeau told a news conference Friday.
+“I hurt people who in many cases consider me an ally,” Trudeau told a news conference.
 “I let a lot of people down.”

 Trudeau, 47, is seeking a second term as prime minister in an Oct.
 21 election.
 His leading opponent, Andrew Scheer of the Conservative Party, has assailed him as “not fit to govern” because of the revelations.
 But key figures in the prime minister’s Liberal Party have stuck by him, including Foreign Minister Chrystia Freeland, who would be a favorite to replace Trudeau as Liberal leader if he lost the election.

 Many minority Canadians, increasingly active in politics and government, seem ready to forgive Trudeau.

 “As I have gotten to know Justin, I know these photos do not represent the person he is now, and I know how much he regrets it,” Defense Minister Harjit Sajjan, a Sikh, said on Twitter.

 Nelson Wiseman, a political science professor at the University of Toronto, predicted Trudeau would easily weather the scandal.

 “Indeed, I think he is drawing some sympathy,” Wiseman said.
 “This affair is a media bombshell that is bombing with the public ...
 The international media love this story because it goes against type.”

 Wiseman also disputed the assertion that Trudeau is a hypocrite when it comes to race and diversity, noting that his cabinet is the most diverse in Canadian history in terms of gender and ethnic background.